aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/determine-if-paper-size-of-worksheet-is-automatic/_index.md

 ## **Possible Usage Scenarios**

 Most of the time, the paper size of the worksheet is automatic.
 When it is automatic, it is often set as *Letter*.
-Sometimes the user sets the paper size of the worksheet as per their requirements.
+Sometimes the user sets the paper size of the worksheet according to their requirements.
 In this case, the paper size is not automatic.
-You can find if the worksheet paper size is automatic or not using the [**PageSetup.IsAutomaticPaperSize**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/isautomaticpapersize/) property of the **Worksheet** class.
+You can determine whether the worksheet paper size is automatic by using the [**PageSetup.IsAutomaticPaperSize**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/isautomaticpapersize/) property of the [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) class.

 ## **Determine if Paper Size of Worksheet is Automatic**